-APC NWC moves to strengthen party at Wards, LGs
+APC NWC moves to strengthen party at wards, LGs

 “We also discussed how to strengthen the three major wings of the party – the youth, women and persons with disability.
 We are working to win all elections henceforth”, he said.

+”If you go back, there has been no year that the external auditors were not appointed to audit the accounts of the party.”

-On his part, Morka said the NWC has begun consultations as mandated by the National Executive Committee NEC with regards to filling all the vacant positions in the party.
+On his part, Morka said the NWC had begun consultations as mandated by the National Executive Committee, NEC, with regards to filling all the vacant positions in the party.

 “On vacancies in the NWC, consultations are ongoing and in due course we will be considering the question of filling the vacancies”, he stated.

-The Deputy Woman Leader on her part said the meeting resolved to strengthen every structure of the party from the wards to the national and that “henceforth, every structure will be functional’.
+The Deputy Woman Leader on her part, said the meeting resolved to strengthen every structure of the party from the wards to the national levels and that henceforth, every structure would be functional.

-“Gone are the days when you go to a local government and you won’t see a functional ward structure and office”, she added.
+“Gone are the days you go to a local government and you won’t see a functional ward structure and office,” she added.

 Disclaimer